-Nominations across all of the categories are open to individuals, community groups, small charities, social enterprises and local initiatives/ projects that (with an annual net income under £500,000) and that:
+Nominations across all of the categories are open to individuals, community groups, small charities, social enterprises and local initiatives or projects with an annual gross income of under £500,000.

-Bring together diverse communities, at least one of which must be a migrant/refugee community.
+Bring together diverse communities, at least one of which must be a migrant or refugee community.

-We’re interested in projects that have brought migrant/refugee communities together with other more settled groups (including more established minority ethnic groups), particularly where those connections and relationships haven’t existed before or where they’ve been enriched by the resources within those communities.
-We’re particularly interested in work that has involved migrants/ refugees in the design and delivery of the project, and not just as recipients.
+We’re interested in projects that have brought migrant and/or refugee communities together with other more settled groups (including more established minority ethnic groups), particularly where those connections and relationships haven’t existed before or where they’ve been enriched by the resources within those communities.
+We’re particularly interested in work that has involved migrants or refugees in the design and delivery of the project, and not just as recipients.
 We define ‘migrant’ here as anyone with a migrant background who has come to the UK to live, work or settle.
 We define ‘refugee’ here as persons who have fled to the UK because of persecution, war or violence in his or her country.

 The project doesn’t have to involve huge numbers or be representative of every group in the community.
 We’re interested in the quality of the connections that have been made and the way in which they have strengthened a sense of community as a result.

-Projects should respond to an identifiable need in the community that’s arisen or worsened as a result of COVID 19.
+Projects should respond to an identifiable need in the community that’s arisen or worsened as a result of Covid-19.
 It could be a need to address isolation, deliver support, facilitate access to key services, raise awareness or protect vulnerable or excluded members of the community.
-We welcome both projects that have emerged in response to Covid and those that started before the pandemic but which have adapted or changed to cope with the unfolding circumstances.
+We welcome both projects that have emerged in response to Covid-19 and those that started before the pandemic but which have adapted or changed to cope with the unfolding circumstances.

 Actively promote social integration through stronger, more resilient communities.